-The default parameter values for the periods of convergence for Age/Period Components are unchanged from CMI_2009.
-The approach taken to setting the default values for the periods of convergence for Cohort Components is also unchanged (i.e. they again run to age 100, subject to a minimum of 5 years and a maximum of 40 years); as a result, the default periods of convergence for the Cohort Components have reduced by one year compared to CMI_2009 for year-of-birth cohorts from 1912 to 1946.
-This is discussed in section 2.2 of Working Paper 49.
+The default parameter values for the periods of convergence for Age/Period Components are unchanged from those used in the previous versions of the model.
+The approach taken to setting the default values for the periods of convergence for Cohort Components is also unchanged (i.e. they again run to age 100, subject to a minimum of 5 years and a maximum of 40 years); as a result, the default periods of convergence for the Cohort Components have reduced by one year compared with CMI_2011 for year-of-birth cohorts from 1914 to 1948.
+The approach taken, to updating the convergence periods in response to moving the Initial Rates of Mortality Improvement forward by one year, is the same as was used for the updates from CMI_2009 to CMI_2010 and from CMI_2010 to CMI_2011 and is discussed, along with alternative approaches, in section 2.2 of CMI Working Paper 49 and section 2.11 of CMI Working Paper 41.
 Further commentary on the rationale for the original selection of the default values is set out in Appendix A (section A.3.1) of the CMI_2009 User Guide.